Adiabatic freezing of long-range quantum correlations in spin chains: Response to thermal fluctuations

 \section{Response to thermal fluctuations}

 In the previous sections, the phenomena of freezing is observed for the ground state of the quantum spin chain under consideration.
-For small thermal fluctuations, the system is no longer in the ground state, but a mixed state in equilibrium at some small finite temperature ($T$).
+For small thermal fluctuations, the system is no longer in the ground-state, but a mixed state in equilibrium at some small temperature ($T$).
+To obtain the reduced two-site density matrix of the thermal equilibrium state of the spin system, at temperature $T$, one must find the thermal two-site correlation functions $T^{\alpha\alpha}_{ij}(\beta)$ \cite{LSM, supple}.
+Here, $\beta = 1/k_BT$, where $k_B$ is the Boltzmann constant.